victoria-maple/resources/rules.md

         - [Maple Flag](https://maplelegends.com/lib/equip?id=01302033),
         - [Blue Maple Flag](https://maplelegends.com/lib/equip?id=01302065),
         - [Pumpkin Basket](https://maplelegends.com/lib/equip?id=01302034).
+    - **Exception:** This rule does not apply to equipment items that fill an equipment slot that cannot ordinarily be filled by vicloc-available items. _Typically_, this includes:
+        - pendants,
+        - rings (Monster Book Rings and wedding rings may exist, but cannot fill all four ring slots),
+        - eye accessories,
+        - face accessories,
+        - and all NX equipment items.
+    - **Exception:** In limited cases, event equipment items that would otherwise be disallowed may be allowed if the player deems them to be sufficiently “not overpowered”.
+It is left to the reader to decide what exactly “overpowered” means in this context.
 10. The following items — all of which are exclusively obtainable from the Amoria Party Quest (APQ) — may not be acquired by vicloc PCs, unless they are obtained from an APQ run whose participants are all vicloc PCs: